 Instead of using SMS messages, Microsoft Direct Push technology works by maintaining a constant HTTPS connection between mobile devices and Exchange Server.
-Because the connection is constantly available,
+Because the connection is constantly available, new email messages can be delivered to mobile devices nearly instantaneously.

 The pros and cons of Direct Push HTTPS connections